Your

-Practice Good Nonverbal Communication
+Good Nonverbal Communication

-Demonstrate confidence by standing straight, making eye contact and connecting with a firm handshake.
-This impression can be a great beginning to your interview.
+confidence by standing straight, making eye contact and connecting with a firm handshake.
+This impression can

 Dress for the Job or Company

-It is important to know what to wear to an interview and to be well-groomed.
-Whether you wear a suit or something less formal depends on the company culture and the position you are seeking.
+to wear to an interview and to be well-groomed.
+Whether you wear a suit or something less

 Good communication skills include listening and letting the person know you heard what was said.
 Observe your interviewer, and match that style and pace.